opanga77/news-view/README.md

 ## Known Bugs

-No known bugs at the mome
+No known bugs at the moment

 ## Technologies Used
 - Python3.6